ScanMeFindMe/resources/texts/en/static/text.md

 <h3>Is scanning a text QR code safe?</h3>

-<p>Some users might be concerned about being redirected to malicious websites when scanning QR codes.
-Scanning a text QR code is perfectly safe as all you'll see is the decoded content.
-Scanning QR codes, be it text or dynamic QR, will not install apps or launch websites without your permission.</p>
+<p>Some users might be concerned about contracting viruses or making costly international calls when scanning QR codes. <a href="#article:qrsecurity">Scanning a text QR code is generally safe</a> as all you'll see is the decoded content.
+Scanning QR codes, be it text or dynamic QR, will not install apps or make calls without your permission.</p>

 <h3>Does a text QR code expire?</h3>